Frequently Asked Questions (FAQ)

 Like any other listing that uses a full-service commission structure.
 The MLS does not advertise the listing broker commission (1% for you).
 No one knows you’re not paying the typical 6% for your listing.
 It will attract the same type of buyer agent as any other listing because it will state a 3% commission for that buyer's agent.

 Currently, we serve at least the following counties of Tennessee.
 Other areas are available, so please contact us if your county is not shown.

-Our business model is suited for individuals who wish to take advantage of the significant savings realized by performing some of the duties traditionally reserved for a listing broker/agent.
-We ask the seller to perform the following duties:
+Our business model works for individuals who wish to take advantage of the significant commission savings by performing some of the duties that traditional agents provide at a premium rate.
+Therefore, we ask the seller to perform the following duties:

 - Provide Home Sense with pictures of and information about you home so we can list it on the MLS.

 - Conduct all home showings, including any Open Houses